ayulalala/learngit/readme.txt

 Ich will viel Geld bekommen
-ich will studieren an der TU Darmstadt
+ich will  an der TU Darmstadt studieren ich will Ruby gut studieren